 Your baby will grow a lot during his or her first year!
 Here are some guidelines for what to feed your baby to keep him or her healthy through these big changes.

 Bringing home a new baby can raise a lot of questions, like: Why is my baby crying?
 Is my baby getting the right amount of sleep?
-What should I feed my baby?
+What should my baby eat?

 While every child is different, you can give your baby the nutrition he or she needs to stay healthy by paying attention to important cues and milestones.

 For about their first six months, babies only need to eat breast milk or formula.
 Their digestive systems, like the rest of their little bodies, are growing and changing.
 Solid foods—any food other than milk or formula—are too hard for them to process.

 When should you feed your newborn?